History of Bulgaria in Timeline

 1912: Involvement in Conflicts

-In 1912, Bulgaria became involved in a series of conflicts, starting with the Balkan Wars.
+In 1912, Bulgaria became involved in a series of conflicts starting with the Balkan Wars.

 1918: Capitulation in World War I

-1918: Establishment of Royal Authoritarian Dictatorship
+1918: Establishment of Authoritarian Dictatorship

 1921: Death of Ivan Vazov

-1929: Refugee Immigration
+1929: Refugee Crisis

 1937: Women's Suffrage Enabled